Placental Abruption (Abruptio Placentae) During Pregnancy

 Commonly known as placental abruption, abruptio placentae is a serious complication of pregnancy.
-Though it is not a common occurrence, this condition can cause bleeding and also lead to disruption in the supply of oxygen and nutrients to the baby.
-Placental abruption usually happens in late pregnancy or during active labour and can lead to premature birth or low birth weight of the baby.
-Read on to know all about this complication and the risks involved.
+Though it is a rare occurrence, this condition can cause bleeding and also lead to disruption in the supply of oxygen and nutrients to the baby.
+Placental abruption usually happens in late pregnancy or during active labour and can lead to premature birth, low birth weight of the baby, or fetal demise.
+(1) (6) Read on to learn all about the complications and risks involved.

 Whom Can It Affect the Most?

-There are certain caes where a woman may be predisposed to suffering from placental abruption.
-While no clear link has been established between the following factors and placental abruption, it has been observed that following factors are most commonly found in such mothers.
+There are certain cases where a woman may be predisposed to suffering from placental abruption.
+While no clear link has been established between the following factors and placental abruption, it has been observed that the following factors are most commonly found in such mothers (4).

 - Maternal age – Being 35 or older increases the chances of you experiencing placental abruption.

 - Multiple pregnancies – When you are carrying more than one baby, the birth of the first child can sometimes lead to changes in the uterus, which in turn can cause placental abruption before the next baby or babies are delivered.

 - Previous instances of placental abruption – If you have had placental abruption in a previous pregnancy, the chances of it happening again are higher.

 - Being a smoker or user of illicit drugs – Instances of placental abruption are more in women who smoke or use drugs during pregnancy (5).

 - High blood pressure – It could be that you have a history of high blood pressure, or the pregnancy may have brought it on.
 Either way, it ups the chances of placental abruption (5).

 What Are the Causes and Complications of Placental Abruption?